Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 2021-12-13;  If I can't get the millennial reign achievement, should I continue trying to write this at all?

+2022-01-03;  The voices in my head and the love of my life agree on two things: I shouldn't play this game.
+I've given the wrong impression of Tvimh, I think; they are both obsessed with and yet opposed to this game.
+So nobody in my personal life expects this book project to be finished.
+Yet I've just had a thought I want to record.
+What if I write of the harvest?
+Each of these technologies could be a way of finding people who live forever, as I imagined them, and what if I wrote a fictional non-fictional book about techniques in an advanced society to find people who are stable forever?
+I could cloak the three factions.
+The Panarchy finds immortals by searching, the Commonwealth finds immortals by protecting, and the Imperials find immortals by productivity.

 ---
 The Much-Reviled Lower Classes